tomas-fryza/avr-examples/lab4-lcd/README.md

 In 8-bit mode we send the command/data to the LCD using eight data lines (D0-D7), while in 4-bit mode we use four data lines (D4-D7) to send commands and data.
 Inside the HD44780 there is still an 8-bit operation so for 4-bit mode, two writes to get 8-bit quantity inside the chip are made (first high four bits and then low four bits with an E clock pulse).

 In the lab, the LCD1602 display module is used.
 The display consists of 2 rows of 16 characters each.
-It has an LED back-light and it communicates through a parallel interface with only 6 wires (+ 1 signal for backglight control):
+It has an LED back-light and it communicates through a parallel interface with only 6 wires (+ 1 signal for backlight control):

 * RS - register select.
 Selects the data or instruction register inside the HD44780
 * E - enable.
 This loads the data into the HD44780 on the falling edge